 What Is A Basis Point?

 Basis points, also called bps (pronounced “bips”), are units of measurement that assess percentages in finance.
-Portfolio managers and investors use basis points as a financial instrument for indicating the percentage change in interest rates or financial ratios in U.S. Treasury bonds, mutual funds, exchange-traded stocks and real estate-based investments.
+Portfolio managers and investors use basis points to indicate the percentage change in interest rates or financial ratios in U.S. Treasury bonds, mutual funds, exchange-traded stocks and real estate-based investments.

 Professionals use mathematical terms to describe basis points – but even if you’re not a financial analyst or banker, you can understand them, too.